ToJans/story/README.md

 # Story - automate the browser in an easy way

+Forget all async, nodejs and other stuff; simply write tests, that's it!

 ** VERY EARLY ALPHA - use at your own risk**

 ## Example